wenyuanw/quick-prompt-raycast/README.md

 ## Installation

-1. Search for `Quick Prompt` in the Raycast Store and install, or build from source.
+1. ~~Search for `Quick Prompt` in the Raycast Store and install, or build from source.~~

+> Since there is a similar prompt management extension in the Raycast Store, it will not be listed in the store, and PRs will be made to the extension when time permits.

-2. Import the build product in Raycast via `Extensions` -> `Import Extension`.
+1. Import the build product in Raycast via `Extensions` -> `Import Extension`.

 ## Usage Instructions